testBlueaves/rasafirst/app/data/nlu.md

 - How should a hotel that features many dining establishments sign up for FoodWatch?
 - FoodWatch registration for hotels with many restaurants?

+## intent:license
+- How should a caterer with multiple sites register on FoodWatch if all sites are operating under the main license?
+- If all sites are under one licence, how should a caterer register on FoodWatch?
+- If a caterer has many locations that all fall under the same main licence, how should the caterer register with FoodWatch?
+- If a caterer has many locations that are all covered by the same licence, how should they sign up for FoodWatch?
+- How does a caterer sign up for FoodWatch if they have more than one location but only one licence?
+- How should a caterer with several locations register with FoodWatch if all locations operate under a single licence?
+- How should a caterer with several locations register with FoodWatch if all locations operate under the same licence?
+- If a caterer operates many locations under one main licence, how should they register on FoodWatch?

 ## intent:goodbye
 - bye